 Greenbelt Alliance is excited to endorse the South San Francisco PUC Project.
-This is a mixed-use development project that will provide 20% of its residential units (161 units) as affordable housing and over 13,000 square feet of community retail, located just a half-mile from the South San Francisco BART station.
+This is a mixed-use development project that will provide 20% of its residential units as affordable housing and over 13,000 square feet of community retail, located just a half-mile from the South San Francisco BART station.
 The project meets Greenbelt Alliance’s strict endorsement criteria for sustainable urban development.

-At 836 residential units spread across 3 buildings on a 5.9-acre site, the project’s proposed housing density sits squarely between the minimum allowable density of approximately 500 units and the maximum density of roughly 1,068 units.
-The project developer L37 Partners has partnered with BRIDGE Housing to provide 161 affordable units (20% of the total) at low- to very low-income levels.
+At 800 residential units spread across 3 buildings on a 5.9-acre site, the project’s proposed housing density sits squarely between the minimum allowable density of approximately 500 units and the maximum density of roughly 1,068 units.
+The project developer L37 Partners has partnered with BRIDGE Housing to provide 20% of its units at low- to very low-income levels.
 The project will also include childcare facilities.